-The AlereTM hCG Dipstick (25 mIU/mL) test is a rapid chromatographic immunassay for the qualitative detection of human chorionic gonadotropin (hCG) in urine to aid in the early detection of pregnancy.
-The test utilizes a combination of antibodies including mouse monoclonal anti-hCG antibodies and goat polyclonal anti-hCG antibodies to selectively detect elevated levels of hCG.
-The assay is conducted by immersing the test strip in a urine specimen and observing the formation of colored lines.
+The test utilizes a combination of antibodies including mouse monoclonal antihCG antibodies and goat polyclonal anti-hCG antibodies to selectively detect elevated levels of hCG.
+The assay is conducted by adding a urine specimen to the specimen well of the test device and observing the formation of colored lines.
 The specimen migrates via capillary action along the membrane to react with the colored conjugate.